 - Building Insurance (does not cover personal possession)

-A typical chapter house has amenities and safety systems.
+A typical chapter house has the following amenities and safety systems:

 NOTE: Students are only released from their spring housing contract if they are graduating, going abroad or leaving the university.
 Contract releases for any other reason due to extenuating circumstances will be determined by, and are at the sole discretion of the Housing & Dining Contracts Office.
 Moving off-campus or in to a fraternity small residence is not an extenuating circumstance.
 Please contact firstname.lastname@example.org if you have any questions or concerns.